-group with the mountain bikes ready for abra malaga
+group with the mountain bikes ready for the malaga pass

 aerial view of the hot springs of cocalmayo